yiptool/yip/README.md

 ---------

-The "inih" library is distributed under the New BSD license:
+The *inih* library is distributed under the New BSD license:

 Copyright © 2009, Brush Technology
 All rights reserved.